KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 - The text ends with a period or colon.
 - The text is clearly a sentence.
 - The text is a subtitle, tooltip, transient status message, or placeholder label.
-- The text is used as a label for a radio button, checkbox, combobox item, or placed in front of a control — for example using `Kirigami.FormData.label`.
+- The text is used as a label for a radio button, checkbox, combobox item, or placed in front of a control — for example using [Kirigami.FormData.label](https://api.kde.org/qml-org-kde-kirigami-layouts-formdata.html#label-attached-prop).

 Otherwise, use title case.